Bone Metastases and Metastatic Breast Cancer

 Metastatic breast cancer (also called stage IV or advanced breast cancer) is not a specific type of breast cancer.
 It’s the most advanced stage of breast cancer.

 Metastatic breast cancer is breast cancer that has spread beyond the breast and nearby lymph nodes to other parts of the body (most often the bones, lungs, liver or brain).

 For some people, metastatic breast cancer only spreads to one part of the body.
 For other people, the cancer spreads to multiple parts of the body over time.
 For others, the cancer is found in multiple parts of the body when they are first diagnosed.

 Learn about treatment for metastatic breast cancer.

 The bones are one of the most common sites of breast cancer metastases.
-When metastatic breast cancer spreads to the bones, it’s called bone metastases.
+Metastatic breast cancer that has spread to the bones is called bone metastases.

 Bone metastases are not bone cancers.
 Although the cancer is in the bones, it’s still breast cancer.
 It’s treated with breast cancer drugs, not bone cancer drugs.

 Bone metastases may be present when metastatic breast cancer is first diagnosed, or the cancer may spread to the bones later.

 Bone metastases and hormone receptor status

 For people with estrogen receptor-positive metastatic breast cancer, the bones are the most common site of metastases.